hyperledger-cacti/cacti/rfcs/protocols/README.md

 This folder contains specifications of the protocols that Weaver supports.

-The cross-network data transfer protocol specifications are described in the [data-transfer](./data-transfer) folder.
+The cross-network data sharing protocol specifications are described in the [data-sharing](./data-sharing) folder.

 The cross-network asset exchange protocol specifications are described in the [asset-exchange](./asset-exchange) folder.